-concentration of credit risk consist principally of trade accounts $% \left(1\right) =\left(1\right) \left(1\right)$ receivable.
-The Company sells its consumer products to a wide variety of retailers, including mass merchandisers, home centers, $% \left(1\right) =\left(1\right) \left(1\right) \left$ independent hardware stores, nurseries, garden outlets, warehouse clubs and local and regional chains.
-Professional products are sold $% \left(1\right) =\left(1\right) \left(1\right)$ to golf courses, sportsfields, nurseries, lawn care service companies and growers of specialty agricultural crops.
-One customer accounted for 16.6% of consolidated net sales in fiscal 1991; in and 9.3% of consolidated net sales, respectively.
-No other customer $% \left(1\right) =\left(1\right) \left(1\right)$ accounted for more than 5% of consolidated net sales.
-As of accounts receivable, respectively.
-The Company performs a credit $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right)$ review before extending credit to a customer.
-The Company establishes its allowance for doubtful accounts based on factors surrounding the credit risk of specific customers, historical trends $% \left(1\right) =\left(1\right) \left(1\right$ and other information.
+Financial instruments which potentially subject the Company to concentration of credit risk consist principally of trade accounts receivable.
+The Company sells its consumer products to a wide variety of retailers, including mass merchandisers, home centers, independent hardware stores, nurseries, garden outlets, warehouse clubs and local and regional chains.
+Professional products are sold to golf courses, sportsfields, nurseries, lawn care service companies and growers of specialty agricultural crops.
+One customer accounted for 16.6% of consolidated net sales in fiscal 1991; in 1992 and 1993 two customers accounted for 15.3% and 7.5%, and 18.0% and 9.3% of consolidated net sales, respectively.
+No other customer accounted for more than 5% of consolidated net sales.
+As of September 30, 1993, two accounts comprised 9.2% and 7.9% of trade accounts receivable, respectively.
+The Company performs a credit review before extending credit to a customer.
+The Company establishes its allowance for doubtful accounts based on factors surrounding the credit risk of specific customers, historical trends and other information.